theNewDynamic/oregonsadventurecoast.com/content/blog/2016-01-19-romancing-the-coast-on-valentines-day.md

 <a href="/eat-drink/ " target="_blank">Click Here to to See All Dining Options</a>

 **TIP-** Be sure to call ahead and make reservations if possible!
-Since Valentine’s Day falls on a Sunday this year, look for restaurants that serve Brunch- then take rest of the day to explore the coast together.
+Since Valentine’s Day falls on a Sunday this year, look for restaurants that serve Brunch- then take the rest of the day to explore the coast together.

 ### 3) Explore our Unique Downtown Shopping Districts